Proof of High School Completion Requirements for Admissions

 Visit Official Transcripts for information on how to send official college/university transcripts with your application.

-High School or College Credentials from Non-U.S. Institutions
+High School from Non-U.S. Institutions

 Students who have completed their secondary education at a non-public school or home-school that: